 Being an Elder is not gender-specific as in my own experience I know both male and female Elders.

-While the exact role of Elders may change from community to community, there are common principles that Elders try to instil in their community members such as respect for the natural world and that the earth is their mother.
-Indigenous Elders are deeply committed to share their knowledge, provide guidance, teach others to respect the natural world, to learn to listen and feel the rhythms of the elements and seasons.
+While the exact role of Elders may change from community to community, there are common principles that Elders try to instill in their community members such as respect for the natural world and that the earth is their mother.
+Indigenous Elders are deeply committed to sharing their knowledge, providing guidance, teaching others to respect the natural world, to learn to listen and feel the rhythms of the elements and seasons.

 In some communities, when families move apart, Elders will travel to visit the family members in order to keep in touch and to prevent them from forgetting their connections.
 In some jurisdictions, Elders have a real presence in the schools.
 Some Elders have also formed organizations, with regular meetings and websites such as the BC Elders Gathering.

 In my experience, the duties of an Elder today can include: conducting smudges, sweats, prayers, opening prayers, participating in protocol at meetings and events, counselling, sweetgrass ceremonies and negotiations to name but a few.

 Honorarium amounts vary but Elders do get compensated for travel and time.
 You have to determine which Nation’s traditional lands you are in, and then contact the office of that Nation and ask if they can suggest an Elder and the amount of the customary honorarium.
 Please read First Nation Elder Protocol for more complete information.